PacktPublishing/Real-World-DevOps-Project-From-Start-To-Finish/README.md

 # Real-World-DevOps-Project-From-Start-To-Finish
 Real-World DevOps Project From Start To Finish, by Packt Publishing

-All the course files and resources required for this course are avaialable here: https://github.com/predmijat/realworlddevopscourse
+All the course files and resources required for this course are available here: https://github.com/predmijat/realworlddevopscourse

 Embark on a transformative DevOps journey!
 This comprehensive course equips you with skills in Ansible, Docker, GitLab, backups, and more.
 Master the art of self-hosting your infrastructure, streamlining deployments, and boosting efficiency.
 Launch your DevOps career today and unleash the endless possibilities!